TABLE OF CONTENTSCollection Summary

 Restrictions on Use

-At the request of the donor, access to records contained in the West's Galleries Limited fonds is subject to the Federal Access to Information Act and the Privacy Act.
+Access to records is subject to the Federal Access to Information Act and the Privacy Act.

 The records were in the custody of the Dominion Gallery until it closed in 2000 and were then transferred to the National Gallery of Canada.